 Will a House Pass an Inspection with Foundation Issues?

 When selling a house in Connecticut with foundation issues, one of the most common concerns for homeowners is whether the property will pass a home inspection.
-A house with foundation difficulties may not fail an inspection, but it’s important to understand how they can affect the process.
+A house with foundation difficulties may not fail an inspection, but it’s essential to understand how they can affect the process.

 Inspectors will conduct a detailed assessment of the degree of the foundation damage and its possible impact on structural integrity.
 If serious foundation flaws are uncovered, they may raise questions about the property’s safety and lifespan, hurting its marketability.